Stormwater Management Systems

 Rainwater Harvesting Systems

 Pre-treated stormwater can also be used to source a rainwater harvesting system for application in toilet flushing, cooling tower make-up and more.
-Water is sanitized using UV light as described above, or chlorination, a common approach that uses calcium hypochlorite briquettes to produce a highly concentrated chlorine liquid.
+Water is sanitized using UV light as described above, or chlorination, a common approach that uses sodium hypochlorite to produce a highly concentrated chlorine liquid.
 This chemical is similar to that used in a municipal water treatment systems but is in a form that is safer and easier for building maintenance staff to handle.
 Water must then be pressurized at a flow rate that is determined by its intended application.

 Wahaso is happy to talk with you about how we might help you convert your stormwater detention to retention and reuse through harvesting.
 Please contact us.